rchhatwal3/GBN-Protocol-Implementation/README.md

-This project was for my Networks Engineering class and is a way to demonstrate our knowledge of Reliable Data Transfer by implementing the full Go-Back-N (GBN Protocol).
+This project was for my Network Engineering class and is a way to demonstrate our knowledge of Reliable Data Transfer by implementing the full Go-Back-N (GBN Protocol).

 The implementation is done in GBNHost.py using Python 3.5.2 with a simulated server being made in the Simulator.py file.